roman-milk/roman-milk.github.io/you-couldnt-handle-me.md

+===

- ****** You Couldn't Handle Me Ch.
-08 ****** byTheTalkMan© Mom was in the loveseat, legs crossed as she sipped a drink.
+Mom was in the loveseat, legs crossed as she sipped a drink.
 Her eyes were on me, on my crotch, studying for my bulge.
 She looked up when she caught me looking at her.
 She guided my eyes down to her smooth, long legs, and I couldn't help but notice her round, sexy thighs pressed together.
 Her legs looked sooo shiny and smooth.
 Mom met my eyes with hers, and as she did, she uncrossed her legs and brought one of her feet onto the loveseat.
 And just like that, right in front of me, Mom was lewdly exposing her bare cunt to me under her slim skirt.

  Mom was facing me, this show meant solely for me, but her pussy was well in view of both of us.
 If Dad just turned slightly, he would see.
 He would know everything.
 But he didn't.
 He was clueless, as both me and Mom knew he would be.
 I stared wolfishly at Mom's cunt as she tried to tempt me back.
 I tried to look away, but all I did was lick my lips.